Microchip-MPLAB-Harmony/audio_apps/apps/audio_tone/readme.md

 The SAM E70 Xplained Ultra board does not include the AK4954 or WM8904 Audio Codec daughterboards, which are sold separately on microchipDIRECT as part numbers AC324954 and AC328904, respectively.

-The two non-RTOS versions of the program take up to approximately 1% (18 KB) of the ATSAME70Q21B microcontroller’s program space.
+The two non-RTOS versions of the program take up to approximately 1% (18 KB) of the ATSAME70Q21B microcontrollerâ€™s program space.
 The 16-bit configuration uses 30% (115 KB) of the RAM.
 No heap is used.
-For the FreeRTOS project, the program takes up to approximately 1% (22 KB) of the ATSAME70Q21B microcontroller’s program space, and the 16-bit configuration uses 41% (155 KB) of the RAM.
+For the FreeRTOS project, the program takes up to approximately 1% (22 KB) of the ATSAME70Q21B microcontrollerâ€™s program space, and the 16-bit configuration uses 41% (155 KB) of the RAM.
 No heap is used.

 The following figure illustrates the application architecture for the three SAM E70 Xplained Ultra configurations using the WM8904 (RTOS not shown).
 The AK4954 version is the same with the substitution of the AK4954 Driver and Codec blocks.